 This plant used to be called Carissa wyliei, but that name has disappeared with the inclusion of these scrambling plants of evergreen forests in the east of South Africa into C. bispinosa.
 Tiny spines are present on the pale green stems.

-Clusters of long tubed flowers appear in spring and summer.
-The white corollas are sometimes tinged pink.
-The large fragrant flowers have pointed petals up to 12 mm long.
-Flowering happens from late winter through summer.
+The white corollas of this form are sometimes tinged pink.
+The fragrant flowers are seen from late winter through summer.

 The oval fruit is fleshy and red when ripe, about 10 mm long and 5 mm wide.
 Fruits are usually seen on the plant from mid-spring to autumn (Coates Palgrave, 2002; Pooley 1993).